CEEMS Exporter

 does not match between nvidia-smi

-exporter appropriately to provide the information about ordering of GPUs known to SLURM.
+exporter appropriately to provide the information about the ordering of GPUs known to SLURM.

 $ nvidia-smi